analyst@nohacky:~/threat-actors$

 Mitigation & Defense

-• Zero-day patch velocity: APT28 exploits zero-days immediately upon or before public disclosure.
-Establish emergency patching SLAs of 24–48 hours for critical Microsoft vulnerabilities, particularly in MSHTML, Office, and Outlook.
+• Zero-day patch velocity: APT28 exploits zero-days immediately upon or before public disclosure — CVE-2026-21513 was exploited eleven days before the patch was released.
+Establish emergency patching SLAs of 24–48 hours for critical Microsoft vulnerabilities, particularly in MSHTML, Office, Outlook, and Exchange.
+CISA's KEV catalog, which includes APT28-linked CVEs such as CVE-2024-11182, provides a verified prioritization baseline.

 • Email security hardening: Deploy advanced anti-phishing controls including sandboxed attachment detonation, disabling macros by default, and enforcing DMARC/DKIM/SPF across all domains.
-Spear-phishing remains APT28's primary initial access vector.
+Spear-phishing — including via geopolitically tailored lures — remains APT28's primary initial access vector.
+NCSC and CISA both cite strong factors such as passkeys as preferred MFA mechanisms over SMS codes.

-• Network segmentation: Isolate sensitive systems (political communications, classified data stores) on network segments with strict egress filtering.
-APT28 conducts broad lateral movement after initial compromise.
+• Network segmentation: Isolate sensitive systems (political communications, classified data stores, logistics coordination systems) on network segments with strict egress filtering.
+APT28 conducts broad lateral movement after initial compromise and exploits trust relationships between partner organizations to expand access.

-• Threat intelligence integration: APT28 IOCs are among the most well-documented of any threat actor.
-Subscribe to threat intel feeds covering GRU/APT28 infrastructure — C2 IPs and domains are frequently burned and rotated but signature patterns remain consistent.
+• Threat intelligence integration: APT28 IOCs are among the most extensively documented of any threat actor.
+The MITRE ATT&CK G0007 entry, CISA AA25-141A, ESET's Operation RoundPress report, and Lumen/Black Lotus Labs FrostArmada analysis all provide verified, actionable indicator sets.
+Subscribe to threat intel feeds covering GRU/APT28 infrastructure — C2 IPs and domains rotate frequently but signature patterns remain consistent.

 analyst note